 The next morning, my porridge-crazy kids tucked into Mornflakes Top Porridge Pots (£1.19 Each).
 Quick, easy and fun to make, especially when you’re 5, they came with separate additions of honey and nutella which was a nice touch.
-I can’t eat nuts but my husband ate the nutella on his gluten-free toast.
 A breakfast that just keeps on giving hey!

 The box also contained Alfa One Rice Bran Oil (£2), Koko Dairy Free Coconut milk (£1.39) and Sukrin Cake Mix (£5); and using these products I decided to get my creative juices flowing and develop my own recipe for gluten and sugar free Banana and coconut bread below!

 The mix provided, to make the cake is versatile so you could make cupcakes or a round cake and of course any flavour and style you fancy.
 All Sukrin products have Non-GMO ingredients and no artificial colours or preservatives.